-The Loamy Sodic Dry Grassland ecological site is not well suited to cropland.
-Regardless, many acres have been converted to cropland.
-Cereal grains, such as wheat and barley, are the most common crops.
 When taken out of production, the site is either allowed to revert back to perennial grassland or is seeded with introduced species.
 Sites left to undergo natural plant succession after cultivation can, over several decades, support cool-season rhizomatous wheatgrasses, although cover and production of these species are lower than in the Reference State (1).
-Those sites seeded with non-native species, may persist with this cover type indefinitely, particularly if salt-tolerant species such as RS wheatgrass (Elymus hoffmannii), also known as hybrid wheatgrass, are used.
+Those sites seeded with non-native species, particularly salt-tolerant grasses, may persist with this cover type indefinitely.
 When reseeded to native species, it may take over 75 years for the soil on productive sites to return to the pre-disturbed state (Dormaar and Willms, 1990).
-The Loamy Sodic Dry Grassland ecological site may take longer due to the difficult growing conditions.
-Further investigation is needed to better evaluate this assumption.
+The Saline Overflow ecological site may take longer due to the difficult growing conditions.
+Further investigation is needed to better evaluate this.

-The state-and-transition model (STM) diagram (Figure 2) suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
+The state-and-transition model (STM) (Figure 2) suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
 The site may also support states not displayed in the STM diagram.
 Landowners and land managers should seek guidance from local professionals before prescribing a particular management or treatment scenario.
 Plant community responses vary across this MLRA due to variability in weather, soils, and aspect.
-The Reference State (1) may not necessarily be the management goal.
+The reference community phase may not necessarily be the management goal.
 The lists of plant species and species composition values are provisional and are not intended to cover the full range of conditions, species, and responses for the site.
 Species composition by dry weight is provided when available and is considered provisional based on the sources identified in the narratives associated with each community phase.